WICG/close-watcher/README.md

 For abuse prevention purposes, this event only fires if the page has received user activation.
 Furthermore, once it fires for one `CloseWatcher` instance, it will not fire again for any `CloseWatcher` instances until the page again gets user activation.
 This ensures that if the user sends a close signal twice in a row without any intervening user activation, the signal definitely goes through, destroying the `CloseWatcher`.

-_Currently on some platforms the <kbd>Esc</kbd> key itself counts as user activation, so on platforms where that is also the close signal, this clause has no effect.
-That is, there is always a recent user activation and so `cancel` will always be fired.
-See discussion in [#7](https://github.com/WICG/close-watcher/issues/7).
-Note that at least Chromium ensures <kbd>Esc</kbd> is not a user activation, so one path forward is standardizing that behavior._

 Note that the `cancel` event is not fired when the user navigates away from the page: i.e., it has no overlap with `beforeunload`. `beforeunload` remains the best way to confirm a page unload, with `cancel` only used for confirming a close signal.

 If called from within transient user activation, `watcher.signalClosed()` also invokes `cancel` event handlers, which would trigger event listeners like the above example code.
 If called without user activation, then it skips straight to the `close` event.